hcs42/heapkeeper-old/doc/index-main.rst

   that is similar to the standard email file format (:rfc:`2822`).
 * Downloading new emails via the IMAP SSL protocol.
 * Console interface with commands to modify the heap.
 This is actually a Python shell with functions.
-See the available commands :doc:`here
-  <hkshell>`.
+Have a look at the console interface :ref:`here
+  <screenshots_hkshell>`.
 * Generating HTML pages from the heap.
-There are two kinds of HTML page: index pages and post pages.
-Index pages show the structure of the threads.
-Post pages contain one post.
+See examples of HTML pages :ref:`here
+  <screenshots_pages>`.

 We plan to implement a web version of the tool in the future.
 It would download new emails automatically, and it would have a web interface for modifying